jessicasshe/final-project/docs/bug-docs.md

 ## Problem with passing ResultSet of databases into windows
 - After implementing try-with-resources to close the ResultSet and the Statement used for the request, the other windows couldnt reference the ResultSet any longer.
 - > Solution: Created a class to represent the rows for a result set  & set the attributes as the column types

+## Problem with admin button configurations in Announcements after previous login/logout
+- Track how user is being updated using debug features